ANSWERS TO YOUR QUESTIONS

-- Results from the Statewide Common Measure Set
+- Results for the Statewide Common Measure Set

 What are claims and who provides the WA-APCD health claims data?

-What is the Statewide Common Measure Set and how is it related to quality of care?
+What is the Statewide Common Measure Set and how is it related to quality of health care?

-The Statewide Common Measure Set is a collection of standard statewide records and information that is used to assess and track important elements of health (e.g., access, prevention, acute care and chronic care) and how well the health care system is performing in Washington.
+The Statewide Common Measure Set is a collection of performance measures used to assess and track important elements of health (e.g., access, prevention, acute care and chronic care) and how well the health care system is performing in Washington.

 Who is developing and managing the WA-APCD for Washington?

-The WA-APCD is administered by the Washington Office of Financial Management through its lead organization, the Center for Health Systems Effectiveness.
+The WA-APCD is administered by the Washington Health Care Authority through its lead organization, the Health Care Authority.
 Data services are provided by Onpoint Health Data and web services by Forum One.
-CHSE has been a leader in finding better ways to deliver health care through the effective use of data.
-Onpoint Health Data first developed a multi-payer claims database in Maine in 1994 and has since implemented seven APCDs.
+Onpoint Health Data first developed a multi-payer claims database in Maine in 1995 and its APCD solution in 2002.
+The organization has since implemented half of the nation’s statewide APCD solutions.
 Forum One is a full-service digital agency working with mission-driven organizations to communicate their data through technology and design.